sergeyhist/ivi-clone/README.md

 ## Installation
 To install the project, follow these steps:

-## Clone the repository to your local machine.
-Run npm install to install all the dependencies.
 - Clone the repository to your local machine.
 - Run `npm install` to install all the dependencies.